Palermo with Kids: A Complete City Break Guide

 Families looking for a place to stay in Palermo will find Hotel Politeama an excellent option.
 This hotel is located in the city’s heart and offers easy access to all the main attractions.
 Additionally, it features a range of facilities that will make your stay with kids as comfortable as possible.

 The on-site restaurant serves a variety of dishes that will please both parents and kids alike.
-Plus, the hotel provides cribs, high chairs, and other amenities that can make life a bit easier when travelling with children (free of charge).
+Plus, the hotel provides cots, high chairs, and other amenities that can make life a bit easier when travelling with children (free of charge).

 Mid-Range: Hotel Giardino Inglese